yeehaoo/mini-projects/README.md

 # mini-projects
-Recreational Projects that don't deserve their own repository
+Recreational projects that don't deserve their own repository